This was worse than dying.

 Suddenly Lydia appeared in the doorway with red eyes but a smile on her face.
 Instantly my spirit lifted and whatever pain I might have been in vanished into thin air.
 She didn't say anything, just signaled for me to move over and slotted herself into the space on the bed.

 "Is everything ok?"
 Amy asked straight away, for some reason a hint of accusation in her eyes.
 I could feel Lydia's body against my left arm and leg.

 "Yeah, he's ok now.
 I took him to a doctor to get checked out."
 Her nose pressed into my neck and I let out a small sigh.
 Amy too, seemed to relax.

 "Oh, ok."
 She sat back in her chair and Marlon took her hand.
 It was nice they were together now, they suited each other.

 "Are you ok?"
 I asked Lydia, seeing as no one else had thought to.
 She smiled, kissing me gently on the neck and letting her fingers glide across my collarbone.

 "I am now."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Liz LozWrite a Review